Kelly Ripa Cries, Shares Why Kids Won't Hug Her Amid Social Distancing

 by Elyse Dupre | Wed., Apr.
 8, 2020 8:37 AM

 Kelly Ripa got a little choked up during Wednesday's episode of Live With Kelly and Ryan.
-The tearful moment came after she started talking about how she missed hugging her parents and how her kids "won't hug" her amid the global coronavirus pandemic.
+The tearful moment came after she started talking about how she misses hugging her parents and how her kids "won't hug" her amid the global coronavirus pandemic.

 Ripa and Ryan Seacrest had been talking about the return of Who Wants to Be a Millionaire and how families can watch it together while social distancing.